RamiKrispin/vscode-r/README.md

 <br>

 The `docker inspect` command returns the image metadata details in a JSON format.
-That includes the envrioment variables, labels, layers and general metadata.
-In the following example, we will us [jq](https://jqlang.github.io/jq/) to extract the layers information from the metadata JSON file:
+That includes the environment variables, labels, layers and general metadata.
+In the following example, we will use [jq](https://jqlang.github.io/jq/) to extract the layers information from the metadata JSON file:

 ``` shell
 docker inspect rkrispin/vscode-r:ex1 | jq '.[] | .'